 With its bright yellow color, dandelions are probably the most familiar lawn weed out of them all.
 While you can buy these from specialty food stores, it’s easier to pick them right from your backyard.
 Their flowers are all edible, although they do have a slightly bittersweet flavor.
 However, if you crave a sweet taste, we recommend harvesting the leaves once they appear in early spring and late fall.
 Don’t forget, dandelions are full of beta-carotene, so eat up!

 These weeds are notoriously known for being tough to kill.
 Maybe that’s a good thing since the purslane is not only tasty but very nutritious too.
-With their rounded, tender leaves and reddish stems, they’re loaded with antioxidant vitamins like vitamins A and C. Purslanes also contain plenty of healthy omega-3 fatty acids, making them a fantastic addition to any salads or sandwiches.
+With their rounded, tender leaves and reddish stems, they’re loaded with antioxidant vitamins like vitamins A and C. Purslane also contains plenty of healthy omega-3 fatty acids, making it a fantastic addition to any salads or sandwiches.
+Slightly steamed, add some butter and nutmeg when cooked, is a treat too.
 If you love spinach, we recommend giving this weed a try.